TL;DR

 Washington

-• Who Must Receive Training: Currently, employees who are janitors, security guards, hotel/motel housekeepers, or room service attendants who work alone for a majority of their time
+- Who Must Receive Training: Janitors, security guards, hotel/motel housekeepers, and room service attendants who work alone for a majority of their time, plus all managers, supervisors, and "isolated employees" of covered employers (the expanded scope under HB 1524, effective January 1, 2026).

-• Content Requirements: he training must cover the prevention of sexual assault, sexual harassment, and sexual discrimination.
-It must also educate employees on protections for whistleblowers and provide a list of resources, including contact information for the Washington Human Rights Commission and local advocacy groups
+- Content Requirements: The training must cover the prevention of sexual assault, sexual harassment, and sexual discrimination.
+It must also educate employees on protections for whistleblowers and provide a list of resources, including contact information for the Washington Human Rights Commission and local advocacy groups.

-• Recordkeeping: Property services contractors must submit data to the Washington Department of Labor & Industries, including the date the policy was adopted and the number of individuals trained; this becomes an annual requirement on January 1, 2026
+- Recordkeeping: Property services contractors must submit annual data to the Washington Department of Labor & Industries, including the date the policy was adopted and the number of individuals trained.
+The first reporting deadline is January 31, 2027.

 Wisconsin